A Playbook for Local SEO Agencies

 Start here — Day 1

-Start Free Trial
+Start the Trial

-Week 2 — First pitch, first setup
+Week 2 First pitch, first setup

-Week 4 — Report and compound
+Week 4 Report and repeat

 One honest warning